Integrated Neighbourhood Home Care Program

 What is the Integrated Neighbourhood Home Care Program?

 The Integrated Neighbourhood Home Care Program is an initiative in Thorncliffe Park and Taylor-Massey that aims to improve home care services for adults.
-Together, we are making home care even better and more connected for patients and healthcare providers in this vibrant community.
+Together, we are making home care even better and more connected for clients and healthcare providers in this vibrant community.

 Who is eligible for the Integrated Neighbourhood Home Care Program?